In this article

 The co-occurrence of alcohol and mental health disorders is very prevalent in the U.S.

-One in four adults with a mental health disorder also suffer from alcohol use disorder (AUD).
-Both conditions share similar underlying causes such as genetic predisposition, exposure to stress or trauma, and changes in brain composition.
+One in four adults with a mental health disorder also suffers from alcohol use disorder (AUD).
+Both conditions have similar underlying causes such as genetic predisposition, exposure to stress or trauma, and changes in brain chemistry.